Sims Legacy Collection โ€“ Reference

 • Action Tree – points to the BHAV script that runs when a Sim selects this option

-• Check Tree – points to a BHAV that decides whether this option should appear at all (for example, only showing "Study Cooking" if the Sim's Cooking skill is below maximum)
+• Check Tree (also called Guardian) – points to a BHAV that decides whether this option should appear at all (for example, only showing "Study Cooking" if the Sim's Cooking skill is below maximum)

-• Flags – who can use this interaction: Adults, Children, Visitors, or any combination
+• Flags – who can use this interaction: Adults, Children, Visitors, or any combination.
+Also includes flags for things like "must be next to object" and "can run while seated."

 Tool: